Azure/azure-sdk-for-cpp/sdk/tables/azure-data-tables/README.md

 ##### Creating and deleting a table

-In order to Create/Delete a table we need to create a TablesServiceClient first.
+In order to Create/Delete a table we need to create a `TableServiceClient` first.

 ```cpp
 #include <azure/data/tables.hpp>